iotaledger/IOTA-2.0-Research-Specifications/2-2 Message Tangle Protocol.md

 Moreover, it is exponentially less likely that an old grade 2 message will be orphaned, hence the definition of grade 3.
-Let us explain.
+Let us explain..
 Because of the below max depth check, in order for an old message `M` to have grade level 2, `M` must belong to a chain of grade 2 messages whose length is proportional to its age.
 If  `M` is orphaned, then the whole chain must be orphaned.
 Thus, the situation described in the previous paragraph would have to repeat several times.

 ### Open questions